 But exactly how hard is it to get a small business loan?
 The answer might depend as much on the lender as it does on your own financial circumstances.

-Small business loans encompass a variety of products, but it most commonly describes a term loan from a financial institution, such as a bank or credit union.
+A small business loan can encompass a variety of products, but it most commonly describes a term loan from a financial institution, such as a bank or credit union.
 A term loan is one of the most affordable funding options available to entrepreneurs, but it requires substantial documentation and good personal and/or business finances.
-The upside is that they tend to be low-interest loans from trusted lending institutions.
+The upside is that a term loan tends to be a low-interest loan from a trusted lending institution.

-Small business loans often range in term from one to five years, though they can extend longer in certain cases.
+Small business loans often range in term from one to five years, though they can be longer in certain cases.
 They could be microloans of a few thousand dollars or much more substantial, surpassing $1 million.
-Generally, small business loan interest rates range from 2% to 8%, depending on the lender's requirements and the borrower's creditworthiness.
+Generally, small business loan interest rates range from 2% to 8%, depending on the lender’s requirements and the borrower’s creditworthiness.